The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Historical remarks

 \subsubsection{Algebra}

-Proofs in this family use the fundamental theorem of symmetric polynomials in order to reduce the problem from real polynomials of degree $2^k m$ with $m$ odd to degree $2^{k-1} m'$ with $m'$ odd (Euler 1749, Lagrange 1772, Laplace 1795, Gauss 1816, see \cite[appendix]{Remmert:1991}).
-The argument can be reformulated using Galois theory, see Cohen \cite[Thm.\,8.8.7]{Cohn:2003}, Jacobson \cite[Thm.\,5.2]{Jacobson:1985:1989}, or Lang \cite[\textsection VI.2, Ex.\,5]{Lang:2002}.
+Proofs in this family use the fundamental theorem of symmetric polynomials in order to reduce the problem from real polynomials of degree $2^k m$ with $m$ odd to degree $2^{k-1} m'$ with $m'$ odd (Euler 1749, Lagrange 1772, Laplace 1795, Gauss 1816; see \cite[appendix]{Remmert:1991}).
+The argument can also be reformulated using Galois theory; see Cohn \cite[Thm.\,8.8.7]{Cohn:2003}, Jacobson \cite[Thm.\,5.2]{Jacobson:1985:1989}, or Lang \cite[\textsection VI.2, Ex.\,5]{Lang:2002}.
 The induction is based, for $k=0$, on real polynomials of odd degree, where the existence of at least one real root is guaranteed by the intermediate value theorem.

-This algebraic proof thus works over every real closed field.
+This algebraic proof works over every real closed field, as elaborated by Artin and Schreier \cite{ArtinSchreier:1926} in 1926.
 It is constructive but ill-suited to actual computations.